Industrial Style - Interior Design Essentials

 • Yes, focus on used or reclaimed items, such as factory stools or old lockers.
 Paint walls in neutral shades.
 DIY some shelving with pipes and planks for an affordable, custom solution.

-• Opt for oversized clocks, metal trays, or abstract art.
-Concrete planters and textured rugs add interest.
-Keep clutter minimal; display a few well-chosen objects to maintain that open, airy vibe.
+• Consider oversized clocks, metal trays, or abstract art.
+Concrete planters and textured rugs also add interest.
+Keep the clutter minimal – only a few well-chosen objects should be on display.